 The Putnam competition consists of problems on different levels of difficulty, and although the easiest problems are always expected to be done by most contestants, the hardest ones are solved very rarely.
 The distribution of the grades of the best contestants (about 500 leading results each year) on the Putnam competition in the last four years is given in Figure \ref{f2}, see \cite{xx1}.

+Note also that in the dataset the grades from 3 to 7 are more frequent than in the Putnam competition.
+This distribution was a consequence of using rubrics given as steps of the original solution that were needed for the automatic grading.
+The experts were bound by these guidelines, and for this reason, more partial points than in the actual Putnam competition were expected.

 In this paper we study the grades given for the natural language solutions prepared by LLMs, so it is a significantly different class of solutions than the human ones.
 The only comparable dataset is the Putnam-AXIOM benchmark \cite{x2}, where the results are low and the best one was obtained by \emph{o1-preview} model with 41.94\% correct answers.
 However, there is a crucial difference between Putnam-AXIOM and our study.
-They focus on the correct boxed answer to binary verify if the problem is solved or not, while in Putam-like dataset the whole reasonings were verified and partial grades could be awarded.
+They focus on the correct boxed answer to binary verify if the problem is solved or not, while in the Putam-like dataset the entire reasoning was verified and partial grades could be awarded.

-To obtain a reliable comparison of the difficulty of the tasks in the dataset, the authors evaluated the solutions of the same six models on tasks from the 2024 Putnam competition in a double review.
+To obtain a reliable comparison of the difficulty of the tasks in the dataset, the authors evaluated the solutions of the same six models on tasks from the 2024 Putnam competition, using the same grading criteria (we do not publish the model's answers and our reviews).
+Note that we did not know the grading schemes used in the actual Putnam competition, so this grades cannot be directly compared with Putnam results.

 The results by model are presented in Table \ref{tab-putnam-scores} together with average scores on the dataset.

 Table \ref{tab-putnam-scores} can be considered as a reference point to describe the general difficulty of the Putnam-like dataset.
 Based on this premise, we conclude that it is rather easier than the actual Putnam competition.
-Note also that in the dataset the grades from 3 to 7 are more frequent than in the Putnam competition.
-It was forced by the usage of rubrics given as steps of the original solution that were needed for the automatic grading.
-The experts were bound by these guidelines, and for this reason, more partial points were given.